<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 For example, data might show that customers in a specific region prefer to browse products at a certain height or that a particular store layout encourages more impulse buys.
 Using these insights during the design and prototyping phase ensures your retail environment is optimized for sales from day one.
 It’s about creating spaces that are not only beautiful but also highly effective.

-How AI and Automation Can Help
+Where AI and Automation Fit In

 Artificial intelligence (AI) and automation are powerful tools for improving efficiency and reducing costs.
 AI can analyze vast amounts of data to predict customer purchasing patterns, which helps you optimize inventory levels and minimize waste.
 This is especially useful when stocking new stores, as it prevents the costly problem of ordering too much or too little product.